A HISTORY OF THE BUILDING OF THE THIEPVAL VISITOR CENTRE

 The Secretary (2014) is M. Alain Petitjean who is the Joint

 Chief Executive of the Conseil Général of the Somme.

-Useful information can be
+Useful information can be found on

 Thiepval is the largest

 and one of the most emotive memorials to the Missing from

 any war in which British soldiers have died.
 It stands in an

 isolated windswept position on the Somme - and had

 absolutely no facilities for visitors and nothing to explain